 About Kea Tawana, ca. 1935 – 2016

 Dedicated.
 Unorthodox.
 Quixotic.
 These are just some of the words you could use to describe Kea Tawana, but they could easily be used to describe her art.
-Known for daring to create what others only dreamed, this enigmatic codebreaker carved her name into the history books of Newark’s unparalleled art scene in the 1980s with a project that lives on in the memories and hearts of countless Brick City residents — The Ark of Newark.
+Known for daring to create what others only dreamed, this enigmatic codebreaker carved her name into the history books of Newark life in the 1980s with a project that lives on in the memories and hearts of countless Brick City residents — The Ark of Newark.

-Given Gallery Aferro’s dedication to honoring underrepresented communities and remarkable trailblazers who rarely receive their due in the mainstream art scene, recreating the story of Tawana’s massive project during the backdrop of a city on the verge of revitalization was not only a major undertaking, but also an important tribute to the enduring heart of Newark’s artistic community and those who refused to be defined by the opinions of others.
-The Art of Newark became a beacon of communal pride when many had written of New Jersey’s largest city, and its beginning was equally extraordinary.
+Given Gallery Aferro’s dedication to honoring underrepresented communities and remarkable trailblazers who rarely receive their due in the mainstream art scene, reassembling the story of Tawana’s massive project during the backdrop of a city on the verge of revitalization was not only a major undertaking, but also an important tribute to the enduring heart of Newark’s artistic community and those who refused to be defined by the opinions of others.
+The Ark of Newark became a beacon of communal pride when many had written off New Jersey’s largest city, and its beginning was equally extraordinary.